 We’ve put together a Christian School Web Audit to help you discover more opportunities to improve your website.
 It covers about 40 elements of an effective, lead-generating Christian school website.
 The report is done manually by me — a StoryBrand Certified Guide, long-time web designer, and K-12 Christian school graduate — and reviewed by Dan Krause — a thought-leader and veteran of Christian school marketing.

-If you’d like a custom report on your school’s website (at no cost), please fill out the short form below.
+If you’d like a custom report on your school’s website (at no cost), please click the button below to request a free website audit.